 Are You Waiting for Someone to Tell You That You Belong?

-The way the system works, a dance minor is pretty much interpreted as minor interest.
-Equated with giving up on the performance side of the degree, because you're no longer allowed to perform in the main shows, only the student ones.
+The way the system works, a dance minor is pretty much interpreted as minor interest in dancing.
+Equated with giving up on the performance side of the degree, because you're no longer allowed to perform in the main shows, only the student showcases.
 At least, that's what the website and every audition email says.

 But I never saw dropping as having anything to do with my interest in dancing.